-Wheatley Hill Parish Council owns and directly manages allotments and stable blocks which are located at the top of Quilstyle Road, Wheatley Hill.
+Wheatley Hill Parish Council owns and manages the allotment site located at the top of Quilstyle Road, Wheatley Hill.

 The site is very popular and there is currently a waiting list.
 To be eligible to rent a plot you must be a resident in the Parish of Wheatley Hill.

 You can apply for an allotment by downloading and returning the application form Allotment Application Form (Sept 21).

 Applicants must be aged 18 years or over and live in Wheatley Hill.
 Proof of residence and age will be required for all applicants.

 The annual rent for an allotment is £45.00.

 You can pay by cheque, postal order or cash.
 Cheques should be made payable to Wheatley Hill Parish Council and sent to the Clerk at 12 Western Park, Hawthorn, Seaham, Co Durham SR7 8BF.
 If you wish to pay in cash this can be handed in person to Mr J Davies, Head Groundsperson who is located in the Cemetery, Wheatley Hill.

 The rules are set out in our tenancy agreements,

 Frequently asked questions